Load data into Azure Data Lake Storage Gen1 by using Azure Data Factory

 Choose the copy behavior by selecting the Copy files recursively and Binary copy (copy files as-is) options.
 Select Next:

-In the Destination data store page, click + Create new connection, and then select Azure Data Lake Store, and select Continue:
+In the Destination data store page, click + Create new connection, and then select Azure Data Lake Storage Gen1, and select Continue:

-In the Specify Data Lake Store connection page, do the following steps:
+In the New Linked Service (Azure Data Lake Storage Gen1) page, do the following steps:

-- Select your Data Lake Store for the Data Lake Store account name.
+- Select your Data Lake Storage Gen1 account for the Data Lake Store account name.

 - Specify the Tenant, and select Finish.